fjarri-attic/oldi-hero-translation/hero_en.md

 A veteran is a warrior who has survived, and that says it all.

-Creon approved of his friend's choice, and Amphitryon did not mention that he selected the most expierenced among the most enduring, the most loyal among the most experienced, and the least supersticious among the most loyal, capable of not flinching at thunder from a clear blue sky and loving to swear by the intimate body parts of the Olympians.
+Creon approved of his friend's choice, and Amphitryon did not mention that he selected the most experienced among the most enduring, the most loyal among the most experienced, and the least superstitious among the most loyal, capable of not flinching at thunder from a clear blue sky and loving to swear by the intimate body parts of the Olympians.

 For some reason it seemed very important to him.